guusj/books/Warbreaker_BrandonSanderson.md

 “The Idrians in T’Telir,” the man said.
 “They say you’ve come to take the throne back.
 We’ve been oppressed here for so long that I thought people were just making up stories.
 But it’s true!
 You’re here!”
 Denth glanced at her, then at Grable’s restaurant, which was still close behind them.
 He nodded to Tonk Fah.
 “Grab him, search him, and we’ll talk somewhere else.”
 - - -
-The “somewhere else” turned out to be a ragged dump of a building in a poor section of town about a fifteen minutes from the restaurant.
+The “somewhere else” turned out to be a ragged dump of a building in a poor section of town about fifteen minutes from the restaurant.
 Vivenna found the slums of T’Telir to be very interesting, on an intellectual level at least.
 Even here, there was color.
 People wore faded clothing.
 Bright strips of cloth hung from windows, stretched across overhangs, and even sat in puddles on the street.
 Colors, muted or dirty.
 Like a carnival that had been hit by a mudslide.
 Vivenna stood outside the shack with Jewels, Parlin, and the Idrian, waiting as Denth and Tonk Fah made sure the building wasn’t hiding any unseen threats.
 She wrapped her arms around herself, feeling an odd sense of despair.
 The faded colors in the alley felt wrong.
 They were dead things.
 Like a beautiful bird that had fallen motionless to the ground, its shape intact, but the magic gone.
 Ruined reds, stained yellows, broken greens.
 In T’Telir, even simple things—like chair legs and storage sacks—were dyed bright colors.
 How much must the people of the city spend on dyes and inks?
 If it hadn’t been for the Tears of Edgli, the vibrant flowers that grew only in the T’Telir climate, it would have been impossible.
 Hallandren had made an entire economy out of growing, harvesting, and producing dyes from the special flowers.